xuan827/Roxanne-portfolio/assignment2.md

 ### Bar chart race
 <div class="flourish-embed flourish-bar-chart-race" data-src="visualisation/8531953"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
-From 2010 to 2019, the rank of Debt-to-GDP Ratio of different countries are constantly changing.
-But, four countries (ITA, GRA, USA, and PRT) always stay at the top of the list with high Debt-to-GDP Ratio.
+This is a Debt-to-GDP Ratio rank of different countries from 2010 to 2018, the rank of Debt-to-GDP Ratio of different countries are constantly changing.
+However, Japan always stayed at the top of the list with high Debt-to-GDP Ratio.

 ### Comparison of Visualizations
+The first graph is the default graph generated on OECD.
+It used bar chat to show debt-to-GDP ratios of different countries in a specific year.
+It is easy to compare the situation of differnt countries and find their order.
+But it is hard to compare different countries across years intuitively.

+The second graph is the grid of line charts.
+It presents how the debt-to-GDP ratios changed over time of different countries.
+You can easily observe the trends of time series and find some rule from these tends.
+But since they are seperated graph, it is hard to compare them directly.

+The last graph is the one I chose, Bar chart race.
+I chose this one because it can compare the debt-to-GDP ratios of different countries over a series of time, which can combine the first graph and second graph.
+And through this combination, more interesting conclusion can be found: Japen always stayed at the top of the debt-to-GDP ratios ranking list from 2010 to 2018, which reflected its bad financial situation.